-The animations on the web-site are not expandable to full-screen size, but are expandable to full-screen in the Premium Members section, the Deluxe CD and the "Playbook & Animations" download.
+The animations on the web-site are not expandable to full-screen size, but are expandable to full-screen in the Premium Members section, the Deluxe CD/USB and download.
 Additionally, the members section and products above contain many more animations that are not part of the free section.

 Defensive players are X1, X2, X3, X4, X5, and are triangles.